 The Global Shipping Program takes a lot of the stress out of shipping internationally. eBay:

-- Identifies which countries you can sell each item to.
+- Helps identify which countries you can sell each item to.

 - Handles all the global shipping charges and costs.
 Simply list your standard rate for shipping within the U.S.; the amount will be combined with eBay’s charges for international shipping when shown to the buyer.

-- You’re completely safe from any PayPal and eBay chargebacks filed because the item wasn’t received or was damaged after leaving eBay’s facility.
+- Keeps you safe from any Money Back Guarantee claims filed because the item wasn’t received or was damaged after leaving eBay’s facility.

-- eBay doesn’t charge the seller any extra for using the GSP.
+- Doesn’t charge the seller any extra for using the GSP.
 The only extra costs you need to deal with are higher PayPal fees for international transactions.

 You must meet eBay’s seller performance standards.
 They’re pretty strict—for example, 98% of your transactions must be completed without a defect.
 (Defects include chargebacks via eBay or PayPal and canceled sales.)